Else Mundal

 Else Olaug Mundal (born 8 November 1944) is a Norwegian philologist.

-She was born in Vanylven and graduated with the cand.philol. degree in 1971.
+She was born in Vanylven Municipality and graduated with the cand.philol. degree in 1971.
 She was appointed as a docent in Norse philology at the University of Oslo in 1977.
 Being promoted to professor in 1985, she was a professor at the University of Bergen from 1994.
 She is a fellow of the Norwegian Academy of Science and Letters.
 In 2017 she was appointed a knight of the Icelandic Order of the Falcon in connection with the state visit of Iceland's president to Norway.